FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSBasics.md

 # Installation Overview

-If you want to leverage the full power of PKS (ie all integrations) this is the high level install process:
+If you want to leverage the full power of Pivotal Container Service (ie all integrations) this is the high level install process:

 * Fix prerequisites
 * Install NSX-T for managing K8S network constructs and add-ons
 * Prepare NSX-T constructs for PKS
 * Install Ops Manager and **BOSH**
-* Install PKS
+* Install Pivotal Container Service
 * Deploy a **Kubernetes Cluster**
 * Install Harbor to **manage container images**
 * Install VMware vRealize Log Insight (vRLI) to get the **logs** from your environment